 Course name Special Topic in Radio and TV

 Course number RTV453

-The number of hours Theory Practical Total credit hours
+The number of Theory ry Practical Total credit hours

-The number of flours 3 0 3
+hours 3 3 0 3

 Prerequisite N/A

 Type of course Major optional requirement

 This course deals with the important issues that are addressed in the area of radio and television work, and issues that arise in the field of radio and television.
 The themes of the course are determined according to the nature of the topics that are taught.